Travis Outlaw: New Jersey Nets (2010–2011)

 On July 8, 2010, Outlaw signed a 5-year deal worth $35 million with the New Jersey Nets.

 On December 15, 2011, the New Jersey Nets waived Outlaw under the amnesty provision.

 Sacramento Kings (2011–2014)

 On December 17, 2011, Outlaw was claimed by the Sacramento Kings off waivers.

 Outlaw's final NBA game ended up being during his tenure with Sacramento, as his final game was on April 16, 2014 in a 99 - 104 loss to the Phoenix Suns.
 Outlaw played for 24 and a half minutes off the bench and recorded 15 points, 5 rebounds and 2 assists.

-New York Knicks (2014)

 On August 6, 2014, Outlaw was traded, along with Quincy Acy, to the New York Knicks in exchange for Wayne Ellington and Jeremy Tyler.
 On October 27, 2014, Outlaw was traded, along with a 2019 second-round draft selection and the option exchange 2018 second-round draft selections, to the Philadelphia 76ers in exchange for Arnett Moultrie.
 He was waived by the 76ers later that day.